 It's strange to be a graduating senior.
-The last time I graduated, as a high school senior, my world was vastly different, not in the least because I hadn't yet been diagnosed with, yet alone gotten under control, my OCD.
-Though I was well-versed in psychology, I didn't yet know the language of social justice.
-I'd never lived away from home, and so my home situation, and life experience, had a much different feel than it does today.
+The last time I graduated, as a high school senior, my world was vastly different, not in the least because I hadn't yet been diagnosed with or treated for my OCD.
+I didn't yet know the language of social justice.
+I'd never lived away from home.
 Two of my family's cats, one of which is my dear emotional support animal Spartacus, hadn't yet been born.
-I'd had a crush on some guy or another since before I could remember, whereas now I've gone through a couple stretches where I've had no interesting prospects, including the current moment (although my shipping skills continue to be on point).
+I'd had crushes on guys since before I could remember, whereas now I've gone through a couple stretches where I've had no interesting prospects, including the current moment (although my shipping skills continue to be on point).
 I'd never seen a superhero movie (speaking of shipping).

 It does make me feel kind of powerful, on campus, thinking that I am the queen of the world with all that experience.
-I am on my LAST SEMESTER.
+I am on my last semester.
 It's lonely too, though.
 I don't recognize a lot of the people in my classes because they're younger, while I'm on my way out.
-(Also, I once again have no friends here at school, because I have #socialskills, and everyone I love for some reason has to live halfway across the country.)
+(Also, I once again have no friends here, because I have #socialskills, and everyone I love for some reason has to live halfway across the country.)
 That loneliness is hard to deal with, but I've experienced it a lot at this school, and that's what Spartacus is for.

 So far, it's going all right.
 It's the lightest semester I've had so far, two classes a day and one online class, which is good considering how sick I got last semester with the fibro.
 The melatonin and the onset of spring should keep that from being such an issue, but I'll tell you, right now I'm not feeling great.
 Thursday, I could barely walk (WHY ARE THERE SO MANY STAIRS AT THIS SCHOOL????).
 Of course, the first and last weeks are the hardest on me, so I can't judge based off of how I feel now.

-My MWF classes are great: senior thesis with Brother Merrill (so maybe I'll get another post of random thoughts from him) and YA lit with last year's Brit lit teacher (a pretty cool, feminist lady).
-I'm not sure what to write my senior thesis on: I REFUSE to write it on another piece by a White Man, but I can't think of many classics by women, let alone people of color, so, yeah, throw some thoughts down my way if you've got them.
-YA lit I was worried about because the booklist is of a bunch of obscure reads that don't really seem to be up my alley/representative of the YA community I love, but she's genuinely enthusiastic and does know her YA.
-Now I'm struggling with all my might to not be that Annoying Know-It-All who interrupts all the time and talks about all kinds of barely on topic stuff, but I'm kind of failing.
-I cannot even put to words my enthusiasm about getting to talk about YA LIT MY ONE TRUE LOVE I CANNOT EVENNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN
+My MWF classes are great: senior thesis with Brother Merrill (so maybe I'll get another post of random thoughts from him) and YA lit with last year's Brit lit teacher.
+I'm not sure what to write my senior thesis on; I refuse to write it on another piece by a White Man, but I can't think of many classics by women, let alone people of color, so, yeah, throw some thoughts down my way if you've got them.
+YA lit I was worried about because the booklist is of a bunch of obscure reads that don't really seem to be representative of the YA community I love, but the teacher is genuinely enthusiastic and does know her YA.
+Now I'm struggling with all my might to not be that Annoying Know-It-All who interrupts all the time , but I'm kind of failing.
+I cannot even put to words my enthusiasm about getting to talk about YA LIT MY ONE TRUE LOVE.

-T/Th is less fun.
+Anyway, T/Th is less fun.
 As you may or may not have noted, I have severe White Man Fatigue, because literary canon is so strongly White Man, and it's especially bad at a conservative university like this one.
 Which ticks me off.
-It NEEDS fixing.
-The only novel by a woman I have read for this school is TO KILL A MOCKINGBIRD, for my Literature into Film study, and that is A PROBLEM.
+The only novel by a woman I have read for this school is To Kill a Mockingbird, for my Literature into Film study, and that is a problem.
 So I'm not terribly enthusiastic about having to take an author study on George Orwell.
-Orwell is depressing and boring to me anyway, so add White Man Fatigue, and I'm going to have a rough time.
-At least the teacher for that class seems awesome. *shrugs* My other classes T/Th is American Lit, modern/realistic period, which I'm wavering on.
+Orwell is depressing and boring to me anyway.
+At least the teacher for that class seems awesome. *shrugs* My other class T/Th is American Lit, modern/realistic period, which I'm wavering on.
 I don't like American lit the way I like British or Russian stuff, but the readings we have so far have at least been much more diverse.
 But the teacher is a unique individual.
 I need some time to get a handle on him.
-He's super into object lessons, and decided we should go swimming the first day of class (?), and with my disability, it wasn't a great start (because I can't swim yay).
-Also, he decided we need to apply everything we read to the wonders of education, and it made me mad a) because I was too sick Thursday to have a good discussion and b) because he's got the power in this situation, so yeah, he CAN go on about grades not being the point.
-Also he's giving us a quiz on the names and faces of everyone in the class, and I am Not Happy about that.

 My online class is children's lit, and I'm also reserving judgment on that.
 The content so far is written in a way that feels patronizing, and uses way too many italics in totally random places like this.
 Also, we may have a disagreement about gendered literature and the importance of "boy" and "girl" books.
-(Shannon Hale has lots of very smart thoughts on this that I agree with.)
+(Shannon Hale often shares lots of very smart thoughts on this issue.)
 But then, these courses are prewritten online and so all of that might not be the teacher herself at all.
-Once we actually get going, she may turn out to be pretty okay.

 In other news, I am on a diet because my doctor, before I left for school, told me I need to lose a little weight.
 Which was difficult on me because that's very triggering for my OCD, so I had a hard night, but I'm mostly okay on that now.
 I'm just struggling with my deep love of cheeseburgers.
 Also with how tired I feel.
 The more tired I get, the harder it is to resist the siren call of delicious fast food.
 I'm good at following rules once I set them (perks of OCD?) though, so I'll manage.
 Probably.